Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Mellin-Barnes Regularization

 The series $S(z)$ appears on the rhs of Equivalence\ (\ref{ten}), which means in turn that the lhs of this statement also represents the regularized value of the series.
-Since the regularized value is unique, the rhs of the above equivalence is, therefore, equal to the lhs of Equivalence\ (\ref{seventytwo}).
-By interchanging positive and negative values of $M$, we finally arrive at the results given in Theorem 4.1.
-This completes the proof.
+Since the regularized value is unique, the rhs of the Equivalence\ (\ref{seventytwo}) is, therefore, equal to the lhs of Equivalence\ (\ref{ten}).
+Hence we finally arrive at the results given in Theorem 4.1, which completes the proof.

-It should ne noted that $S_{MB}(0,z)$ vanishes for $\theta =\pm \pi/2$.
+It should be noted that $S_{MB}(0,z)$ vanishes for $\theta =\pm \pi/2$.
 That is, the regularized value of the remainder is given by the MB integral in Eq.\ (\ref{sixtyeighta}), whose domain of convergence is $-\pi< \theta <\pi$.
 As a result, there are no discontinuities when $\theta =\pm \pi/2$ in $\ln \Gamma(z)$, although these lines are Stokes lines.
-Hence, we see that Stokes lines/rays of discontinuities do not necessarily imply that the original function is discontinuous along them.
+Hence we see that Stokes lines/rays of discontinuities do not necessarily imply that the original function is discontinuous along them.

 By comparing the results in Theorem\ 4.1 with the Borel-summed results in Theorem\ 2.1, we see that not only is the remainder of $S(z)$ different in that it is now expressed in terms of an MB integral, but there are no Stokes discontinuity terms arising out of the traversal of Stokes lines.
 Instead, the MB integral is valid over a sector, which represents its domain of convergence.
 The Stokes lines occurring in the Borel-summed results are now situated within the domains of convergence.
 There are also no Stokes multipliers in MB regularization.
 In particular, there are no discontinuities at $\theta = \pm \pi/2$ as indicated in the results of Theorem\ 2.1.
 That is, they are fictitious, an artefact of Borel summation.
 In fact, discontinuities only occur on Stokes lines if the original function possesses singularities on them, which is the case for $\ln \Gamma(z)$ at $\theta = \pm (l+1/2) \pi$, where $l>0$.
 Nevertheless, whilst there are no Stokes discontinuities in the MB-regularized results, in order that the MB-regularized results agree with each other where the domains of convergence overlap, there are extra logarithmic terms appearing in the MB-regularized value of $\ln \Gamma(z)$ given in Theorem\ 4.1, which are similar in form to the Stokes discontinuity terms in Theorem\ 2.1.